alukosdev/ccsp/concepts/risk/risk-management.md

 - Determining appropriate courses of action consistent with organizational risk tolerance
 - Implementing risk responses based on selected courses of action

+!!!
+Risk response is sometimes also referred to as risk management methods or risk treatment.
+!!!

 Organizations have four primary ways to address risk, all of which should take into effect the cost-benefit analysis (the potential cost should not outweigh the benefit).
 For example, we do not put a $10 lock on a $5 bicycle:

 1. Avoidance